-For the purposes of this test, the total weight of the trolley and test structure shall be 680 kg (+1%/-0) and the velocity of impact 15 metres/second.
+For the purposes of this test, the total weight of the trolley and test structure shall be 700 kg (+1%/-0) and the velocity of impact 15 metres/second.

-The resistance of the test structure must be such that during the impact :
+The resistance of the test structure must be such that during the impact:

-- a) The average deceleration over the first 150mm of deformation does not exceed 12g. - b) The average deceleration over the first 150mm of deformation exceeds 3g. - c) The peak deceleration over the first 52 kJ energy absorption does not exceed 23g. - d) The average deceleration of the trolley does not exceed 40g. - e) The peak deceleration in the chest of the dummy does not exceed 60g for more than a cumulative 3ms, this being the resultant of data from three axes.
+- a) The maximum deceleration over the first 100mm of deformation does not exceed 12g. - b) The average deceleration over the first 100mm of deformation exceeds 3g. - c) The peak deceleration over the first 52 kJ energy absorption does not exceed 25g. - d) The peak deceleration of the trolley does not exceed 40g.

-Furthermore, there must be no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.
+Furthermore, there must be no damage to the mountings of the nose.